Choose Your Agent: Tradeoffs in Adopting AI Advisors, Coaches, and Delegates in Multi-Party Negotiation: Introduction

-Although the LLM agents exhibit measurable superhuman capabilities in this setting, our randomized study shows that users do not reliably take them up due to interaction frictions.
-This suggests that providing super-human agentic capabilities alone can be insufficient for improving human outcomes; therefore, interface design and interaction patterns are central to realizing benefits in collective systems.
-By documenting this gap and presenting empirical evidence on user preferences, individual and aggregate welfare, and spillover effects, our work offers an early baseline for studying human–agent interaction in strategic, multi-party ecosystems.
+Although the LLM agents outperform human traders in the All-Agent Baseline, our randomized study shows that users do not reliably adopt them due to interaction frictions.
+This suggests that providing strong agentic capabilities alone is insufficient for improving human outcomes; interface design and interaction patterns are central to realizing benefits in collective systems.

+We emphasize that our findings are established within a specific, stylized bargaining game; whether the same patterns hold in other strategic domains---with different payoff structures, communication channels, or time horizons---remains an open empirical question.
+Nevertheless, by documenting the preference--performance misalignment and the human-filter mechanism with clean causal identification, our work provides an early baseline and a reusable experimental paradigm for studying human--agent interaction in strategic, multi-party ecosystems.
+We conclude with design implications for collaborative AI systems---including delegation with veto windows, progressive confidence disclosure, and group-level evaluation frameworks---grounded in our empirical findings.